corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/notary/installing-jpa.md

 * Any unused configuration parameters will be ignored.

-Below is an example configuration file for the Database Management Tool:
+Below is an example configuration file for the database management tool:

 {{< tabs name="tabs-1" >}}
 dbm.conf

-{{% tab name="kotlin" %}}
+{{% tab name="Kotlin" %}}
 ```kotlin
 notary {
     validating = false